05 Feb 2019

 4. Major attractions

-Titanic Belfast was voted the ‘World’s Leading Tourist Attraction’ for 2017 and it’ll be even better in 2018.
+Titanic Belfast was voted the ‘World’s Leading Tourist Attraction’ for 2017.
 If you haven’t make it to this signature Belfast experience, now’s the time.
 Or try the Guinness Storehouse, the Ulster Museum, Dublin Zoo… the list of big Irish attractions goes on and on.

 5. Star Wars film locations